Ron Ruelle hobbyDB

 As a cartoonist myself, (insert shameless plug here), Stan Lee surprisingly wasn’t an early influence on me.
 See, my Grandmother worked for Western Publishing, whose Gold Key comic books included titles from Disney, Looney Tunes, DePatie-Freleng, and Walter Lantz.
 So that’s what I grew up on.
 They weren’t Marvel or DC comics, and aside from Super Goof, they didn’t include any superheroes.
 So I started drawing in the vein of those Gold Key titles.
 All by myself.

 And there was Charles Schulz, whose “Peanuts” comic strip was in its creative heyday.
 Schulz famously said “If I were a better artist, I’d be a painter, and if I were a better writer, I’d write books — but I’m not, so I draw cartoons!”
 Made total sense to me.
-If I was ever going to make it in this business, I would probably have to go it alone.
+If I were ever going to make it in this business, I would probably have to go it alone.
 I gravitated towards becoming a newspaper comic strip artist, writing and drawing short, snappy jokes, often in the framework of a longer tale.
 But still a solo venture.

 As I got a bit older and MAD magazine seemed less inappropriate (is MAD ever really appropriate at any age?), the idea of separate writers and artists began to appeal to me.
 But could someone really be a “cartoonist” if they only did one part of that equation?
 Did it matter if the end result was enjoyable to the reader?

 So in a similar vein, I finally started to appreciate Stan Lee a bit later, in college, as I began collaborating with other creative types on class projects.
-Lee was primarily the writer of the ideas, but was still considered still a “cartoonist” in the fullest sense.
+Lee was primarily the writer of the ideas but was still considered still a “cartoonist” in the fullest sense.
 Would Jack Kirby or Steve Ditko have ever drawn those dynamic action panels of The Thing if Lee didn’t feed them the idea, the character, the inspiration?
 Would those ideas sear such vivid memories without their action-packed art?

 Suddenly, for me, the Charles Schulz approach had some competition as a way to do comics.
 If a solo cartoonist could crank out 7 pages a week, a writer and artist could crank out 14 together.
 Same amount of work for each, just divvied up differently.
 And a lot less lonely.